AndyWright360/Flora-and-Fauna/README.md

 #### **WishlistItem**

-The WishlistItem model enables users to add products to their wishlist.
+The WishlistItem model enables users to add products to their Wishlist.
 It has foreign key relationships with both the `User` and `Product` models, allowing users to save products they are interested in.
-The `unique_together` constraint ensures that each product can be added to a user's wishlist only once.
+The `unique_together` constraint ensures that each product can be added to a user's Wishlist only once.

 ---